RackHD/docs/docs/rackhd/configuration.rst

 First, edit Sku Discovery graph located at ``on-taskgraph/lib/graphs/discovery-sku-graph.js`` to include the new graph **set-bmc-credentials-graph** located at ``on-taskgraph/lib/graphs/set-bmc-credentials-graph.js``.
-This will run the tasks to create a new user called 'monorail' with a randomly generated password and update obm settings accordingly.
+This will run the tasks to create a new user called '__rackhd__' with a randomly generated password and update obm settings accordingly.
-Below is a snippet of the Sku Discovery graph which includes **set-bmc-credentials-graph** :
+Below is a snippet of the Sku Discovery graph which includes **set-bmc-credentials-graph** (please note that this is not the complete graph, refer to the link above to get the entire discovery-sku-graph, this snippet only shows where to add the
+**set-bmc-credentials-graph** ) :

 .. code-block:: javascript